-For years, SharePoint was designed to provide a robust platform on which interesting sites could be built.
-Although powerful, the default sites had some shortcomings:
+For years, SharePoint was designed to provide a starter platform on which interesting sites could be built.
+Although powerful, the default, out-of-box sites had some shortcomings:

-- The default site template was very nondescript and basic.
-If our developers wanted to build an attractive site, they had to go above and beyond the default template.
-This meant customization and extra work for developers and an extra step in the publishing process.
+- The default site template was nondescript and basic.
+If site owners wanted to build an attractive site, they had to go above and beyond the default template.
+This meant extra work for developers and extra steps in the publishing process.

 - Sites were not accessible by default.
-Accessibility in the default templates wasn’t up to the standards we wanted.
-Our intranet sites didn’t provide proper interaction with tools like screen readers or high-contrast color schemes by default.
-It took design and developer effort on each site to make it accessible.
+Accessibility in the classic SharePoint templates wasn’t up to our current standards.
+As a result, our intranet sites didn’t provide proper interaction with tools like screen readers or high-contrast color schemes by default.
+Meeting accessibility standards required design and developer effort.

-To mitigate some of these challenges, CSEO engineering teams developed SharePoint site design packages that gave site owners a head-start on building an attractive, useful, accessible, and responsive site experience.
-By applying site designs, we could jumpstart the build process while saving businesses time and development budget.
-The site designs were effective, but they required ongoing development and maintenance.
+To mitigate some of these challenges, CSEO engineering teams developed custom SharePoint design templates that gave site owners a head start on building an attractive, useful, accessible, and responsive site experience.
+By applying these custom design templates, we could jump start the build process while saving businesses time and development budget.
+The templates were effective, but they required ongoing development and maintenance.

 Our move to the cloud

-Microsoft has been a cloud-default organization since 2015.
-Our organization runs on cloud computing—that’s reflected in how we’ve treated our SharePoint infrastructure.
+Microsoft has been a cloud-first organization since 2012.
+Our organization runs on cloud computing, and that cloud-first ethos is reflected in how we’ve treated our SharePoint infrastructure.
 We’ve moved our SharePoint infrastructure out of our on-premises datacenters and into Microsoft Azure and Office 365 to take advantage of cloud agility, scalability, and reliability across our IT infrastructure.